Validation date: 06 02 2012

 Reserve NATO air base Ursel (Jorik Van den Bosch, via aeropedia.be).

 Although the airbase is military domain and formally closed to the public, it is permitted to visit the area around the aeroclub during opening hours.
 According to Aeropedia.be (in dutch) the local police and military authorities will not write fines when you visit the rest of the air base by foot, unless there are military exercises on the property.
-Although the air base has a reserve status, the Belgian Armed forces may use the air base with any aircraft they operate, including Hercules transport aircraft.
+Although the air base has a reserve status, the Belgian Armed forces may use the air base with any aircraft they operate, including Hercules and Airbus transport aircraft.
 Visits are therefore at your own risk!